 The other benefit of using Google Accounts is that DataStudio is protected by all the same authentication as Google Sheets, Gmail, etc., which means that your data is more secure and it is more difficult to get the valuable performance data out of your company.

-Not much to say Google Data Studio is Free to use, and Tableau charges an amount per license to run there software.
+Not much to say Google Data Studio is Free to use, and Tableau charges an amount per license to run their software.
 You can make your own choice to spend money or get to use a service for FREE.

 Since starting using Google Data Studio I enjoy my time creating dashboards/reports, when I worked with tableau I often got frustrated as I have forgotten a step in the process of creating a dashboard.
 I know people that like Tableau, it has its supporters.
 These data reporting tools will continue to evolve.